 Keep chats organized

-It can be daunting to have live chat set up if you don’t have a good way to organize incoming conversations.
-A tool like Shopify Ping will organize all of the chats for you so you can respond in real time.
-Ping allows you to see conversations with both your team and your shoppers in one place, letting you collaborate to get customers what they need.
-Whatever tool you pick, it will make the live chat process more seamless, both for you and your customers.
+Having a live chat set up can be daunting if you don't have an excellent way to organize incoming conversations.
+A tool like Shopify Ping will contain all your discussions so you can respond in real time.
+Ping lets you see talks with your team and shoppers in one place, letting you collaborate to get customers what they need.
+Whatever tool you pick will make the live chat process more seamless for you and your customers.

 Shopify Ping connects to the messaging apps you already use to bring all your conversations into a single mobile location, making it easier to respond to questions and build relationships with customers—even when you're on the go.

-Unless using a bot to triage live chat requests is part of your strategy, customers expect to get a human on the other end of the line.
+Unless using a bot to triage live chat requests is part of your strategy, customers expect to get a human on the other end.
 Your chat should feel like a great in-store experience, similar to a conversation with your favorite coffee shop barista.
-Don’t be afraid to share your personal favorite products and why you love them.
-Your shoppers will appreciate that you’ve tried (and love) all of your products yourself.
+Don't be afraid to share your favorite products and why you love them.
+Your shoppers will appreciate that you've tried (and love) all your products.

-Honesty should always be your policy when you can’t be online, too.
-For example, when the Planet Nusa team miss a conversation or reply a little late, they explain to customers, “We’re a small brand, and we were just headed home on our bikes.
-But we’re back and would love to help you out. 💕”
+Honesty should always be your policy when you can't be online.
+For example, when the Planet Nusa team misses a conversation or replies late, they tell customers, “We're a small brand, and we were just headed home on our bikes.
+But we're back and would love to help you out. 💕”

-Sharing that level of detail—that they were biking home—gives customers a level of insight into how the team operates.
-And it’s also a lovely tidbit of information that makes the brand feel more personal and real, rather than just a logo on a website.
+Sharing that level of detail—that they were biking home—gives customers insight into how the team operates.
+And it's also a lovely tidbit of information that makes the brand feel more personal and honest, rather than just a logo on a website.

 Make sure your live chat option is easy to find

-If a customer spends a while on a given page, consider adding in an automated, proactive pop-up to see if they need help.
+If a customer spends a while on a page, consider adding an automated, proactive pop-up to see if they need help.

 🎯 Key takeaways